coq-community/trocq/INSTALL.md

 [VSCode](https://code.visualstudio.com) installed on their machine, VSCode must have permission to run Docker.
 You also need to ensure you have more than 6GB of disk space available.

+The container with all the dependencies is accessible on Dockerhub as [`cohencyril/trocq-deps`](https://hub.docker.com/repository/docker/cohencyril/trocq-deps) and the corresponding `Dockerfile` is in [.devcontainer/Dockerfile](https://github.com/coq-community/trocq/blob/master/.devcontainer/Dockerfile) in this repo.
+You could run it manually using `docker run -it cohencyril/trocq-deps` but you would not be able to run VSCode in the docker terminal, hence the setup described below.

 Here are the instructions:
 - Make sure your VSCode has the [Dev